simon-katz/nomis-ec-mode/README.md

 # Cycling Through Combinations of Options

+## `nomis/ec-cycle-options`

-You can cycle through combinations of `nomis/ec-color-initial-whitespace?` and `nomis/ec-use-underline?` using `M-x nomis/ec-cycle-options`.
+The command `M-x nomis/ec-cycle-options` cycles through combinations of `nomis/ec-color-initial-whitespace?` and `nomis/ec-use-underline?`.

+## `nomis/ec-cycle-mode-and-brightness`

+The command `M-x nomis/ec-cycle-mode-and-brightness` cycles state as follows:

+- If `nomis/ec-use-underline?` is truthy, it toggles `nomis/ec-mode`.

+- If `nomis/ec-use-underline?` is nil, it cycles between the following states:
+  - `nomis/ec-mode` turned off
+  - `nomis/ec-mode` turned on with dim background colours
+  - `nomis/ec-mode` turned on with bright background colours.

 # Other Customization